Babaganoush07/Python_Challenges/README.md

 ## General Information
 - A collection of challenges from [Python Pricipals](https://pythonprinciples.com/)
-- I'm trying to do a few a week.
 - The purpose is to try improve and maintain my knowledge.